 - Extra-amniotic infections

-How Are Infections Diagnosed and Treated During Pregnancy?
+How are Infections Diagnosed and Treated During Pregnancy?

 If your doctor suspects you have an infection during your pregnancy, they should conduct a physical examination and order laboratory tests to confirm that diagnosis.
 They should also screen for infections during your pregnancy and as they notice symptoms of infection.